-- You might like to show the young people the OCO's video My Life Is Now (5:30 minutes), which provides a case study of a complain that the OCO has dealt with.
-The video is available at www.oco.ie/education-and-human-rights/special-projects/tune-in/ - Depending on the time you wish to give to facilitating the young people to learn about the OCO's work, ask them to visit the OCO's website and to find out three additional facts about the OCO's work to feed back to the whole group.
-Taken together, the information the young people gather could form the basis for a whole group collage or poster that complements the OCO's own poster about its work.
+- If the children/young people you are working with are 11/12 years of age or older, you might like to show them the OCO's video My Life Is Now (5:30 minutes), which provides a case study of a complaint that the OCO has dealt with.
+The video is available at www.oco.ie/education-and-human-rights/special-projects/tune-in/ - Depending on the ages and capacities of the children/young people you work with, as well as the time you wish to give to facilitating them to learn about the OCO's work, ask the children/young people to visit the OCO's website and to find out three additional facts about the OCO's work to feed back to the whole class/group.
+Taken together, the information the children/young people gather could form the basis for a whole class collage or poster that complements the OCO's own poster about its work.